martin-eden/workshop/concepts/firmata/protocol.md

 ## Protocol

-Variable-sized messages with byte granulatiry.
+Variable-sized messages with byte granularity.
 Format of message is determined by value of first byte(s).

 All "command" bytes have 8-th bit set, so lie in `80`..`FF`.
 All data bytes have 8-th bit clear, so lie in `00`..`7F`.
 So simple parser can ignore all data bytes while looking for predefined command.